Dani3lSun/apex-app-crappybird/README.md

 /
 ```

-####As APP_SCHEMA user
+####APP_SCHEMA user
 - Connect with SQLPlus as the APP_SCHEMA User
-- Run setup.sql file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
+- Run **setup.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 This will install all the database objects needed to run CrappyBird App.
 - Check for invalid objects!
 If so recompile them!
-- Run admin.sql file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
+- Run **admin.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 You will be prompted for a email address and password.
 This will create the admin user to login within the app.
-- Run system.sql file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
+- Run **system.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 You will be prompted for both Twitter API Keys from Preparations step before, the standard email sender address of the app and location/password of the Oracle SSL Wallet.
 This step is important, as it is needed!

 ###Webserver
 - Deploy all files and subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your Apex Webserver.